 The exchange, because of its punter-to-punter nature, often provides players with better Champions League odds.
 New bettors can make use of a £20 free exchange bet.

-William Hill, as one of the oldest and most well-known UK gambling firms, unsurprisingly provides plenty of choice when it comes to Champions League betting markets, especially in terms of outrights.
+2kBet, as one of the newest and most fresh-faced UK gambling firms, unsurprisingly provides plenty of choice when it comes to Champions League betting markets, especially in terms of Champions League outright odds.

-Punters who choose to play with William Hill can enjoy enhanced Champions League betting odds, as well as in-play bet boosts on many UCL matches.
+Punters who choose to play with 2kBet can enjoy occassional enhanced Champions League betting odds, as well as in-play bet boosts on many UCL matches.

-Unfortunately, while the app does a pleasing job, the overall design of the desktop site is slightly underwhelming, as is the user-friendliness, though not to the point where William Hill becomes a poor Champions League betting site.
-Thanks to several pros, William Hill still ranks well.
+Unfortunately, while the app does a pleasing job, the overall design of the desktop site is slightly underwhelming, as is the user-friendliness, though not to the point where 2kBet becomes a poor Champions League betting site.
+Thanks to several pros, 2kBet still ranks well.

 An online giant, Ladbrokes have put together one of the better Champions League betting products.
 Not only do they offer all the usual markets, plus some extras, but they also provide punters with some exciting features.